gmnpjpn/Practices_PCTR_LAB/README.md

 # Practices_PCTR_LAB
-Repo for the PCTR lab practices
+Repo for the PCTR LAB practices